Kiwi completes incredible run across NZ and Australia

-Curly Jacobs, 62, reached the finish today after a 6500km run - 2000km from Stewart island to Cape Reinga, 4000km from Hobart through the arid centre of Australia to Darwin and a few other trips along the way.
+Curly Jacobs, 62, reached the finish on Wednesday after a 6500km run - 2000km from Stewart Island to Cape Reinga, 4000km from Hobart through the arid centre of Australia to Darwin and a few other trips along the way.

 The run was a way for the Waikato man to test himself but he also raised thousands of dollars for organisations dedicated to improving the lives of schoolchildren in both countries who live in poverty and go to school hungry.